7is7.com > Software > Firefox > Flashblock

 Flashblock

-Did you install flash player on your computer so that advertisers can serve you animated ads?
-Or ads that start "talking" or ads that cover up whole parts of a page and need to be clicked away before you can read the page?
-Probably not.
+Did you install Flash on your computer so that advertisers can serve you animated ads?
+Or ads that start talking or ads that cover up whole parts of a page and need to be clicked away before you can read the page?
+Or did you install Flash on your computer so that websites could secretly track you with persistent Flash cookies installed by invisible Flash elements on their webpages.
+Most likely neither.

 Fortunately there is an add-on for Firefox that does exactly that.
 It is the aptly named Flashblock extension.